Younes El Aynaoui

-Younes El Aynaoui (يونس العيناوي) (born 12 September 1971) is a Moroccan former professional tennis player.
+Younes El Aynaoui (يونس العيناوي) (born 12 September 1971) is a Moroccan coach and former professional tennis player.

 He is a five-time singles winner on the ATP Tour and reached his career-high singles ranking of world No. 14 in March 2003, at the age of 31.
 His long career has been plagued by injuries and he did not play competitive tennis between September 2008 and January 2010.
 However, in December 2009 he scheduled to play at the ATP Champions Tour tournament in London, where he made his debut at the senior tour.

 He received a gold medal – the nation's highest sporting honor – from King Mohammed VI.
-In a 2003 poll by leading Moroccan newspaper L'Economiste, readers named El Aynaoui their favorite role model for society, ahead of the prime minister and athletics star Hicham El Guerrouj.
+In a 2003 poll by leading Moroccan newspaper L'Economiste, readers named El Aynaoui their favorite role model for society, ahead of athletics star Hicham El Guerrouj.

+He is currently coaching Hugo Gaston.

 Tennis career

 At the Bollettieri Academy

 In 1990, at the age of 18, El Aynaoui traveled to Bradenton, Florida, to spend a week at the Nick Bollettieri Tennis Academy, after which he decided to turn professional.
 He continued to hone his skills at the academy for the next two years where, in order to afford the fees, he drove the academy bus, cleaned the gym, strung rackets, tossed practice balls to campers, and helped to babysit younger players.
 He also saved money in a high interest account.